 Proper training and usage are paramount to ensuring the effectiveness of fall protection harnesses:

 Importance of Training Programs: Implement comprehensive training programs that cover the proper use, inspection, maintenance, and storage of fall protection harnesses.
 They should be familiar with the specific harness model being used, as well as the overall fall protection system in place, including emergency procedures and self-rescue techniques.

 Safe Usage Techniques: Train workers how to use appropriate connecting devices and proper techniques for connecting to anchorage points.
-The harness must be connected to a suitable anchorage point that can support the required load.
+The fall safety harness must be connected to a suitable anchorage point that can support the required load.
 The anchorage point should be positioned above the worker to minimize the free fall distance in the event of a fall.